 To maximize your experience of solo travel Mexico, it would be great to learn some basic Spanish.
 Locals love it if you are making an effort to assimilate yourself.

-Also, a practical advice: take care of your valuables.
+Also, some practical advice: take care of your valuables.
 You don’t have to bring your passport and your entire pocket money— just the essentials.

 Lastly, indulge in Mexican street food.
 Pick the busy stalls, as people queuing is already a recommendation!